jax-ml/jax/docs/faq.rst

 Different kinds of JAX values
 ------------------------------

-In the process of transforming functions, JAX replaces some some function arguments with special tracer values.
+In the process of transforming functions, JAX replaces some function arguments with special tracer values.
 You could see this if you use a ``print`` statement::